Month: February 2020

 • Cryptocurrency support.

-• Blockchain for both financial transactions and things like traceability in your supply chain or IoT data.
+• Blockchain for financial transactions and things like traceability in your supply chain or IoT data.

-• AI (artificial intelligence), ML (machine learning) to detect patterns and anomalies – such as with fraud detection, Deep Learning/Neural Networks for image recognition or other complex pattern recognition.
+• AI (artificial intelligence) and ML (machine learning) to detect patterns and anomalies – such as fraud detection, Deep Learning/Neural Networks for image recognition or other complex pattern recognition.

 • Graph databases to better understand a business and infer new ways to improve it.